Town Council Begins Revaluation Updates With Sharp Jump in Home Values—and Worries About What Comes Next

 The PZC will hold a hearing on a plan Thursday at 7 p.m., to redevelop the 72.5 acre Enfield Square site.
 The mall will be demolished and replaced with a mixed use development that will include 475 dwelling units, and the rest commercial development.
 Link to agenda.

 Woodsonia Acquisitions, the developer, is seeking approvals that will allow it to create a mixed use development.
-Specifically, the development is seeking approval for a special development district that will give it flexibility in the types of tenants.
+Specifically, the development is seeking approval for a special development district that will give it flexibility in the types of tenants and uses.
 The range of allowed uses in this zone include hotel, offices, theater and entertainment, retail, medical offices, financial institutions, restaurants, and other uses associated with mixed use development.

 PZC members have had some back-and-forth discussions with the developer over the amount of open space and types of uses on the property.
 The Town Council has approved tax incentives and the state is contributing $10 million toward the site development.